-Contact a consultant in Faculty Instructional Technology Services (FITS) to incorporate games or simulations into course learning activities.
-The FITS interactive-design team works with faculty members to either create custom interactive materials or recommend existing tools that best suits their needs.
+Contact a consultant in the Center for Teaching and Learning (CTL) to incorporate games or simulations into course learning activities.
+The CTL interactive-design team works with faculty members to either create custom interactive materials or recommend existing tools that best suits their needs.
 Incorporating games and simulations into courses can provide many benefits, including:

 - Allowing students to learn by doing: Interactive simulations provide a way for students to become active participants in the learning process and learn from their mistakes in a low-stakes, safe environment.

 - Keeping students engaged: Games and simulations can provide a valuable supplement to traditional instructional methods that keep students engaged and deliver course content to a wider variety of learning styles.

 - Expanding learning beyond the classroom: Games and simulations allow students to practice concepts and skills from any location

 The examples below highlight several projects that CTL staff have worked with faculty to create.
 To propose a project, contact Sharon Guan at email@example.com.

 This game was created for a Religious Studies course offered by Chris Tirres.
 Tirres wanted to offer students an online game to replace an activity he typically conducts in his face-to-face courses to help students review key facts about Islam.
 Inspired by the popular gameshow Jeopardy!, this web-based game allows students to check their knowledge through multiple-choice questions grouped by category and difficulty level.
 To help motivate students, Tirres offers a reward to the player who attains the highest score in the shortest amount of time.